DaemonAlchemist/unstateless/README.md

 Get the current value of the shared state.
 This is useful when a shared state value is needed outside the context of a React component where hooks cannot be used, such as passing a login token to an API.

+#### `useMyVar.setValue: <T>(newValue: T) => void`

+Sets a new value for the shared state.
+This is useful when a shared state value needs to be updated outside the context of a React component where hooks cannot be used.

 #### `useGlobal.clear(index:string)`
 #### `useGlobal.clearAll()`